Cryptocarya sclerophylla: Description

 Cryptocarya sclerophylla is a tree that typically grows to a height of up to 10 m, its stems not buttressed.
 Its leaves are elliptic, 65–120 mm long and 20–45 mm wide, on a petiole 4–6 mm long.
 The flowers are creamy green, perfumed, and arranged in panicles about the same length as the leaves.
 The perianth tube is 1.5–1.6 mm long and 1.3–1.5 mm wide, the outer anthers 0.7–0.8 mm long and 0.5–0.6 mm wide, the inner anthers 0.6–0.8 mm long and 0.5 mm wide.
 Flowering occurs from September to November, and the fruit is a spherical or elliptic black drupe, 14–16 mm long and 11–12 mm wide with cream-coloured cotyledons.

 Taxonomy

 Cryptocarya sclerophylla was first formally described in 1989 by Bernard Hyland in Australian Systematic Botany from specimens he collected near Currumbin Creek in 1982.
 The specific epithet (sclerophylla) means 'hard-leaved'.

 Distribution and habitat

-This species of Cryptocarya grows in rainforest, at altitudes between 50 and 200 m, often in places where there are long periods of water stress, from Gympie in south-east Queensland to the far north coast of New South Wales.
+This species of Cryptocarya grows in rainforest between 50 and 200 m elevation, often in places where there are long periods of water stress, from Gympie in south-east Queensland to the far north coast of New South Wales.